vmware-archive/gemfire-fe/gemfire-examples/README.md

 * **gemfire-hbase**.
 An example of how to use HBase as a backing store for Gemfire.
 * **gemfire-kite**.
 An example of how to use the Kite SDK (http://kitesdk.org) to read and write to HDFS from Gemfire.
 * **gemfire-pmml**.
 An example of how to execute PMML models in Gemfire.
+* **gemfire-r**.
+An R-like tool that allows analytics to be performed directly on the in-memory data in Gemfire.
+Vectors and matrices are created from a Gemfire query, which can then be analyzed via various models.
+Predictions are then generated in real-time from the model when new data is inserted into the region.
+The initial version supports regression, classification, and FFT.
+Clustering is also planned, as well as models that dynamically update when the data in a region changes.